 - When veggies are very tender, transfer to a blender.
-Add remaining ingredients and blend until very smooth.
+Add the lemon juice, mustard, salt, and nutritional yeast and blend until very smooth.

-- Taste and adjust seasoning before pouring our your favorite cooked pasta (or roasted vegetables).
+- Taste and adjust seasoning before pouring over your favorite cooked pasta (or roasted vegetables).

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.